Research establishes health and joy are correlated with quality friends. Here’s how to enrich your life with healthy relationships.

 Reciprocal, gratifying relationships are an important part of your successful aging strategy.

-Any hospice volunteer will tell you that – in the end – the realizations people have as they are dying are related in some way to wishing that one had been more intentional with relationships while alive.
+Any hospice volunteer will tell you that – in the end – the realizations people have as they are dying are related in some way to a wish that they had been more intentional with relationships while alive.

 Let’s engage!
-I encourage you to connect with us via the social channels:
+I encourage you to connect with me via the social channels:

 You can be part of the ongoing conversation.
-We have:
+I have:

-- 4,440 subscribers to our FREE Quality of Life Newsletter
+- over 17,000 subscribers to my FREE Quality of Life Newsletter

 It is relationships that matter most, and any new wellness regimen that does not include a component for improving relationships is incomplete.